12 Best Wines for People that Don’t Like Wine

 There are many people that start on their wine journey by simply not liking the taste of wine either.

-That's where we aim to help!
+That's where I aim to help!

-We've put together a handy guide you can follow that includes the best wines for people who don’t like wine.
+I've put together a handy guide you can follow that includes the best wines for people who don’t like wine.

 These are approachable wines that are sometimes fruity, sometimes sweet, and not too overpowering with alcohol.

-We even recommend the specific bottles you need to try!
+I even recommend the specific bottles you need to try!

 Best White Wines To Try for Beginners

-It’s all about your own preference, whether you start your wine drinking experience with white or red.
+It’s all about your own preference whether you start your wine drinking experience with white or red.

 Riesling